nhayward/book-light-editorial/pages/05.resources/04.articles/howls-moving-castle-opening-pages/item.md

 **Carly:** Yeah I couldn’t agree more.
 I thought the story sounded great, but I did get a little lost with all of the different worldbuilding names.
 It wasn’t too bad, to be clear, I easily got over it.
 But sometimes it can be more effective to show the type of groups at play, instead of naming them.
 I wasn’t sure why the main character was involved, or which group she was a part of.
 Simplifying some of the worldbuilding will help you balance that.

-##### Next month, we are taking a break since we will be embroiled in [RevPit](https://reviseresub.com?target=_blank).
+**Next month, we are taking a break since we will be embroiled in [RevPit](https://reviseresub.com?target=_blank).
 But we are very excited that we have a Story Chat Radio panel at the free writing conference Write Hive.
 Check it out at [Write Hive Con](https://www.writehivecon.org?target=_blank).
 When we return we will be watching the classic, _Space Jam_.
 We will also have another query or blurb critique.
-If you want your query featured on the podcast, you can find the details about how to do that on our website or Twitter page.
+If you want your query featured on the podcast, you can find the details about how to do that on our website or Twitter page.**

-##### You can also find our podcast on our website, storychatradio.com.
+!!!!!
+You can also find our podcast on our website, storychatradio.com.
 Or you can follow us on [Spotify](https://open.spotify.com/show/3o7zYGOeJMHfKFdCrhlILb?target=_blank), [Apple Podcasts](https://podcasts.apple.com/us/podcast/story-chat-radio/id1483688097?target=_blank), [Google Podcasts](https://podcasts.google.com/?feed=aHR0cHM6Ly9zdG9yeWNoYXRyYWRpby5saWJzeW4uY29tL3Jzcw&ep=14), or many other streaming services.
 While you’re there, please leave us a rating.
 You can also follow us on [Twitter](http://www.twitter.com/storychatradio?target=_blank) and [Instagram](http://www.instagram.com/storychatradio?target=_blank) @StoryChatRadio.